 Note that losses from earthquakes and floods normally are not covered by business property policies regardless of whether it is special form or named peril.
 You can obtain earthquake insurance through a separate policy or as an endorsement (additional coverage added to your policy) to your business property coverage.
 Similarly, you can obtain flood insurance through a separate policy.
 Unfortunately, if you live in a part of the country where such hazards are common, such insurance can be expensive since the risk is high.

-General liability insurance is not expensive; you can usually obtain it for a few hundred dollars per year.
+General liability insurance, among the most common types of business insurance, is not expensive.
+You can usually obtain it for a few hundred dollars per year.
 How much coverage do you need?
 There is no simple answer to this question.
 Some insurance experts suggest you obtain coverage equal to the value of all your business assets.

-General liability insurance does not cover lawsuits arising from environmental pollution--meaning fumes, irritants, waste or contaminants that your inventing business produces.
+General liability insurance does not cover lawsuits arising from environmental pollution--meaning fumes, irritants, waste, or contaminants that your inventing business produces.
 You must purchase a separate policy for this coverage, which can be expensive.
 However, if you think you might have a problem with environmental pollution, this coverage may be worthwhile.